-Participation will be graded using both TA grading and peer participation; the latter which I have found to be highly reliable.
+Participation will be through peer participation.
 Two to three students from each class will grade participation.
 When a student is grading participation, they will not be required to participate themselves as this can be quite an involving process.
+The participation grading form and instructions are available on Avenue.
+The graders need to email the filled forms by 11:59 pm on the day of the class to the TA and the instructor.

-Live Case Exam (15% individual case exam) and (20% shared presentation)
+Live Case Project (10% individual case analysis) and (25% shared presentation)

-Your final exam is a live case that starts on the first day of class.
+Your final term project is a live case that starts on the first day of class.
 On the first day of class, real executives will make a presentation in your class detailing their organization, industry, and their strategic problem(s).
-You will receive an approximately 5-page case detailing the organization along with documents as appropriate.
+You will receive briefing material detailing the organization along with documents as appropriate.
 In addition, you will continue to engage the client, asking questions and clarifying the problem throughout the duration of the course.
+Usually questions would be collected over a period of time on Avenue under Communication > Discussions and sent to the client and once the response is received it will be posted on Avenue for everyone to see.